 This includes, but isn’t limited to Title VII, Age Discrimination in Employment Act, FLSA, FMLA, ERISA, the Equal Pay Act (EPA) as well as OSHA.
 Each of these files includes personal employee information for your employer records.
 And each has a specific retention period that must be adhered to for your organization to stay in compliance with state and federal record retention requirements.

-Your job as a Records Manager starts before you actually hire anyone.
+Your job as a Human Resources Records Manager starts before you actually hire anyone.
 In the “pre-employment” relationship, you actually need to save applications, resumes, reference checks, background checks, and job postings.
 This is to ensure fairness, non-discrimination, and equal opportunity for everyone.

-In a paper-based records systems you should keep each of these separately; one file for the Personnel records, one for the I-9 records, and one for the Medical paperwork.
+In paper-based HR records systems you should keep each of these separately; one file for the Personnel records, one for the I-9 records, and one for the Medical paperwork.
 Once the employment relationship has ended, records created as part of the separation should be filed within the personnel section of the file.

 - Personnel File Records – Applications, pre-employment tests, performance appraisals, rate changes, position changes, leaves, transfers, promotions, demotions, documentation of disciplinary actions and job descriptions

 - I-9 Records – The completed I-9 form and supporting documentation

 - Medical Records – Records related to work comp, FMLA, ADA, hiring, and drug testing

 How long does HR keep employee paper and/or electronic records?

 - Records in the Personnel File – 4 years after termination

 - I-9 forms – 3 years after the date of hire or 1 year after termination, whichever is later